How To Add Legal Pages To Your WordPress Site

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

 The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress site.
-Your legal pages can be installed and set up on your site in less than one minute and the license allows you to install and use this plugin on all of your sites.
+Your legal pages can be installed and set up on your site in less than one minute and the license allows you to install and use this plugin on all of your websites.

 Important

-We want your business to be legally protected!
+We want your site to be protected!

 Legal Pages Generator Software

-(Legal Pages Generator Software)
+(Legal Pages Generator)

 Being non-compliant puts you at risk of suffering both financial losses and the loss of your reputation.
 Why risk your money and reputation, when you can protect yourself so inexpensively?